HasanDnr/public-pages/learn/learn.md

 # What materials can I make soil out of?

+Making soil is a recipe.
+And essentially, you can make soil out of almost anything that was once alive (think, almost anything other than plastic, metal, and glass).
+For example, one simple recipe might be leftover food scraps and leaves from a tree.
-Essentially, you can make soil out of almost anything except metal, plastic or glass.
-However, different Soil Makers will likely have personal preferences and may not accept certain materials.

-# Why do some Soil Makers not want certain compostable materials?

-Some Soil Makers don’t accept meat, grease, dairy, bones, cooked food, bread, pasta etc. — even though, with a high level of skill, you can make soil out of anything.
-But this requires having a pest proof container, and achieving high temperatures via the thermophilic (hot) method.
+Still, different Soil Makers will likely have personal preferences and may not accept certain materials.
+Many Soil Makers don’t accept meat, grease, dairy, bones.
+And some won't accept cooked food, bread, pasta etc. — even though, with a high level of skill, you can make soil out even out of these; but it will require a pest proof container and achieving high temperatures via the thermophilic (hot) method.

 Some Soil Makers don’t accept citrus, onions or garlic.
 This is only a problem if they are using worms to digest the materials in their pile instead of a thermophilic process.